 5 Tips to Plan the Perfect Prom for Less

 From over-the-top, social media-friendly ‘promposals,’ to limousine rentals and of course, the once-in-a-lifetime dress and everything that goes with it, there is a long list of costs associated with the perfect prom.
 Visa recently conducted a study and found that, depending on the region of the country you’re from, total prom costs can exceed $1,000.
 And interestingly, they found that lower income families end up spending more on prom than those in higher income brackets.
-But regardless of where you live or what the family income is, it just makes good sense to rein in some the costs of prom.
+But regardless of where you live or what the family income is, it just makes good sense to plan the perfect prom for less.
 Here are several ways you can spend less on prom, without sacrificing a night to remember.

-Do Dinner at Home — We’re not talking Hot Pockets, here.
+A fun way to do prom for less is to have dinner at home.
+We’re not talking Hot Pockets, here.
 If you’re going with a group, ask the parents if they’d be willing to host an upscale potluck dinner before you head to the prom.
 It will be way cheaper, more fun, and give everyone plenty of time to take pictures without feeling rushed.